MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of active inspections in Dynamics 365 Field Service](./media/inspections-navigate.png)

-Name your inspection and drag-and-drop question types from the right side.
+Drag-and-drop your first question type from the right side.
+Then name your inspection and add a description.

 > [!div class="mx-imgBorder"]